The Importance of Reconciling and Auditing Transactions

 Front Office Systems

 An important point to note is that the regulation requires a reconciliation with Front Office systems.
-This is not necessarily the the same data as that provided to an ARM.
+This is not necessarily the same data as that provided to an ARM.
 The implication of the regulation is that reconciliation is to take place between the raw transaction data as entered by front office staff that has not been processed before submission to an ARM.
 This would give firms to opportunity to identify transactions that are not being reported and establish why that is the case.

 The reconciliation process looks like this: